ladecadence/telemetry/README.md

 # Data format

-Packet data is a byte array with a fixed length of 4 bytes per data field, so each field can be used as a 32bit integer or a single precision float.
+Packet data is a byte array with a fixed length of 4 bytes per data field, so each field can be used as a 32 bit integer or a single precision float.
 A type field can define other packet types and payloads with different internal structure.
 To avoid endiannes problems, the library uses network byte order (big-endian) to store and transmit data.